stavxyz/terraform-aws-backend/README.md

 # Bootstrapping your project

+### a note on state bucket and s3 key naming

-A quick preface: For the purposes of this intro, we'll use a bucket named `terraform-state-bucket`, but you'll want to choose an appropriate name for the s3 bucket in which terraform will store your infrastructure state.
-Perhaps something like `terraform-state-<your_project-name>`, or, if you store all of your terraform state for all projects in a single bucket, `jacks-smirking-tf-state-bucket` with a `key` that defines a path/key name which is more project specific such as `states/projectX-terraform.tfstate`.
+For the purposes of this intro, we'll use a bucket named `terraform-state-bucket`, but you'll want to choose an appropriate name for the s3 bucket in which terraform will store your infrastructure state.
+Perhaps something like `terraform-state-<your_project-name>`, or, if you store all of your terraform state for all projects in a single bucket, `bucket-with-all-of-my-tf-states` along with a `key` that defines a path/key name which is more project specific such as `states/project-x-terraform.tfstate`.

+### postpone writing your terraform configuration block

+In order to bootstrap your project with this module/setup, you will need to wait until **after** Step 4 (below) to write your [terraform configuration block](https://www.terraform.io/docs/configuration/terraform.html) into one of your `.tf` files.
+The one that looks like this `terraform {}`.

 ### describe your terraform backend resources